-- 1. An agreement for the alienation of a subdivision of land or for a consolidated land that was approved by the municipality, but for which the municipality has not issued a certificate that the owner has complied with the conditions of approval before it may be registered in separate ownership, must contain a clause disclosing - (a) that the owner has not yet complied with the conditions of approval; - (b) that the land is not registerable in terms of section 1 of the Alienation of Land Act, 1981 (Act No. 68 of 1981).
+(1).
+An agreement for the alienation of a subdivision of land or for a consolidated land that was approved by the municipality, but for which the municipality has not issued a certificate that the owner has

-81. Prohibition on making a substantially similar application, if an application was refused
+- (a). that the owner has not yet complied with the conditions of approval; - (b). that the land is not registerable in terms of section 1 of the Alienation of Land Act, 1981 (Act No. 68 of 1981).

-- 1. If a Municipal Planning Approval Authority refused an application for municipal planning approval, a substantially similar application may not be brought in terms of these By-Laws, or any other law, within a period of two years after the date of refusal, without its written permission. - 2.
-A Municipal Planning Approval Authority may grant permission in writing that a substantially similar application for municipal planning approval may be brought in terms of these By-Laws within a period of less than two years after the date that it refused an application for municipal planning approval, if circumstances have changed to such an extent that there is a reasonable prospect that the application may be approved.
+85. Prohibition on making a substantially similar application, if an application was refused

-3. The prohibition on making of a substantially similar application for municipal planning approval in terms of these By-Laws or any other law within a period of two years after the date of refusal do not apply to a municipal planning proposal by the municipality.
+- (1).
+If a Municipal Planning Approval Authority refused an application for municipal planning approval, a substantially similar application may not be brought in terms of these By-Laws, or any other law, within a period of two years after the date of refusal, without its written permission. - (2).
+A Municipal Planning Approval Authority may grant permission in writing that a substantially similar application for municipal planning approval may be brought in terms of these By-Laws within a period of less than two years after the date that it refused an application for municipal planning approval, if circumstances has changed to such an extent that there is a reasonable prospect that the application may be approved. - (3).
+The prohibition on making of a substantially similar application for municipal planning approval in terms of these By-Laws or any other law within a period of two years after the date of refusal do not apply to a municipal planning proposal by the municipality.

-82. Vesting of ownership of land after permanent closure of municipal road or public place
+86. Vesting of ownership of land after permanent closure of municipal road or public place

-- 1. The ownership of land that formed part of a municipal road or a public place, must, upon the permanent closure of the municipal road or public place - (a) vest in the person in whose name the land was registered before the permanent closure of the municipal road or public place; - (b) vest in a person agreed to in writing between - i. that person; - ii. the municipality; and - iii. the person in whose name the land was registered before the permanent closure of the municipal road or public place; or - (c) vest in the municipality, if the municipality has taken reasonable steps to locate the person in whose name the land was registered before the permanent closure of the municipal road or public place without success. - 3.
+- (1).
+The ownership of land that formed part of a municipal road or a public place, must, upon the permanent closure of the municipal road or public place - (a). vest in the person in whose name the land was registered before the permanent closure of the municipal road or public place; - (b). vest in a person agreed to in writing between - - (i). that person; - (ii). the municipality; and - (iii). the person in whose name the land was registered before the permanent closure of the municipal road or public place; or - (c). vest in the municipality, if the municipality has taken reasonable steps to locate the person in whose name the land was registered before the permanent closure of the municipal road or public place without success. - (2).
 For the purpose of subsection (1)(c), reasonable steps include the publication of a notice in a local newspaper inviting anyone who has an interest in the ownership of the land to contact the municipality by a date specified in the notice, which date may not be earlier than 30 days, excluding public holidays, after the date that the notice is published.

-Part 12 - Amendments and Cancellations
+Part 12. - Amendments and Cancellations

-83. Amendment of Application
+87. Amendment of Application